-Phishing is a type of online scam where criminals send an email that appears to be from a legitimate company asking you to provide sensitive information.
-This is usually done by including a link that supposedly takes you to the company’s website where you are asked to fill in your information – but the website is a clever fake and the information you provide goes straight to the crooks behind the scam.
+Phishing is a type of online scam where criminals send an email that appears to be from a legitimate company and ask you to provide sensitive information.
+This is usually done by including a link that will appear to take you to the company’s website to fill in your information – but the website is a clever fake and the information you provide goes straight to the crooks behind the scam.

-The term ’phishing’ is a pun on the word fishing because criminals are dangling a fake ’lure’ (the email that looks legitimate, as well as the website that looks legitimate) hoping users will ’bite’ by providing the information the criminals have requested – such as credit card numbers, account numbers, passwords, usernames, and more.
+The term ’phishing’ is a spin on the word fishing, because criminals are dangling a fake ’lure’ (the email that looks legitimate, as well as the website that looks legitimate) hoping users will ’bite’ by providing the information the criminals have requested – such as credit card numbers, account numbers, passwords, usernames, and more.

 See just how clever these phishing scams can be in this example of a fake Charles Schwab notice.
-The first picture shows the scam as it appeared in email, the second picture shows where the clues are tipping you off that this is indeed fraudulent.
+The following image highlights clues that will tip you off that this is indeed fraudulent.